fansi-sifan/Brookings-Metro-Mapper/README.md

 1. **FIPS code column:** dataset must contain a column of county OR cbsa 5-digit FIPS codes *named "cbsa_code","geoid", or "stco_code"*
 2. **Tidy:** the unit of observation must be cbsa OR county *(1 row = 1 county OR 1 cbsa)*
-3. **Single geography level:** dataset must be entirely county-level or entirely cbsa-level, not a mixture (NO datasets where some rows as CBSAs and other rows as Counties)
+3. **Single geography level:** dataset must be entirely county-level or entirely cbsa-level, not a mixture (NO datasets where some rows are metro areas and other rows are counties)